adferrand/dnsrobocert/README.md

 	namshi/smtp
 ```

-The volume `/etc/letsencrypt` is then available for the SMTP container, which can use a generated certificate for its own concern (here, securing the SMTP protocol).
+The volume `/etc/letsencrypt` will be available for the SMTP container, which can use a generated certificate for its own concern (here, securing the SMTP protocol).

 ## Reconfiguration on a running container

 If you want to add a new certificate, remove one, or extend existing one to other domains, you just need to modify the `domains.conf` file from the host.
-Once saved, the container will automatically mirror the modifications in the `/etc/letsencrypt` volume.
+Once saved, the container will automatically mirror the modifications in `/etc/letsencrypt` volume.
 If new certificates need to be generated, please note that approximately 30 seconds are required for each generation before modifications are visible.

 Please check the container logs to follow the operations.

-## Restarting containers when a certificate is renewed
+## Restart containers when a certificate is renewed

 As said in introduction, most of the non-Web services require a restart when the certificate is changed.
 And this will occur at least once each two months.
 To ensure correct propagation of the new certificates in your Docker services, one special entry can be added at the end of a line for the concerned certificate in `domains.conf`.